 How to Know if I’m Addicted

 The fact that you are on this page now, searching for information on this topic, is a sure sign that in some shape or form, addiction to alcohol and/or drugs is affecting your life in a negative way.
-In the beginning of a budding drug or alcohol addiction, it can seem like the negative consequences are few, only for them to grow over time and slowly cause you to start considering if you really do have a problem.
+At the beginning of a budding drug or alcohol addiction, it can seem like the negative consequences are few, only for them to grow over time and slowly cause you to start considering if you really do have a problem.
 Admitting to yourself that you may have an addiction can also be a perpetual obstacle to climb.

 You see, if you admit it to yourself, you make it real and you have to do something about it.
 If you continue on without admitting to yourself that you have a problem, you continue on in your addiction and the problems will continue to pile up until everything in your life is beyond your control—and completely unmanageable.
 It’s better to be honest with yourself now; and realizing that addiction is not a moral failure is a good place to start, because it takes the stigma away that can prevent you from seeking the help you need and deserve.
 Now about the signs that signal a problem.

-To put it plainly, the most common signs of addiction are cravings, physical dependence, tolerance, withdrawal symptoms, poor judgement, drug-seeking behavior, financial problems, neglecting responsibilities, negative friendships, and isolation.
+To put it plainly, the most common signs of addiction are cravings, physical dependence, tolerance, withdrawal symptoms, poor judgment, drug-seeking behavior, financial problems, neglecting responsibilities, negative friendships, and isolation.
 We encourage you to honestly evaluate each sign and see if it applies to you.

 What to Look for in Treatment